marcosrachid/java8_oca_study/README.md

 "final", "static" and any other access modifier besides "public" cannot be declared on an abstract method.

-if two different interfaces has the same static or default method(dispite de implementation), the class implementing both, must implement a new method default or static.
+if two different interfaces has the same static or default method(despite the implementation), the class implementing both, must implement a new method default or static.

 Concrete classes must implement all abstract classes from its parent.